 Artists are responsible for the safe transit of works to the South Australian Museum.
 The SA Museum Foundation will not be responsible for any loss or damage of works in transit.
 Artists are advised to arrange suitable insurance for transit.

-10. The exhibition will be open at the South Australian Museum from Friday 10 June until Sunday 31 July 2016 from 10am to 5pm daily.
+10. The exhibition will be open at the South Australian Museum open on Friday 11 December 2020 from 10am to 5pm daily.
+The closing date will be advised soon.

 11. The artist agrees that all works exhibited shall be for sale.
 The sale price indicated in the Entry Form shall apply and shall remain fixed for the duration of the exhibition.
 Artworks entered as a series of panels or objects will be sold as an entire work.
 The SA Museum Foundation will charge 40% commission on all sales (which shall be deducted from the indicated sale price).